Making History II: The War of the World: Reviews

 Daniel Shannon of GameSpot, who rated the game a 4/10 said, "the game is plagued by performance issues, uninspiring combat, and an insane depiction of international relations.
-On the bright side, numerous updates for the game have been released in the past few weeks that have improved performance and crushed numerous bugs, so Making History II might one day be a functional game."Larry Levandowski of Arm Chair General gave the game a 75/100 rating, claiming "All-in-all, Making History II is a welcome addition to the pantheon of WWII grand-strategy games.
+On the bright side, numerous updates for the game have been released in the past few weeks that have improved performance and crushed numerous bugs, so Making History II might one day be a functional game."

+Larry Levandowski of Armchair General gave the game a 75/100 rating, claiming "All-in-all, Making History II is a welcome addition to the pantheon of WWII grand-strategy games.
 It's fun, easy to play and has enough depth for even the most campaign-hardened strategy gamer.
-MHII is the kind of game where you start to play after dinner, and when you look up, its 2 a.m."Jason Iatomasi, of Avault, was the most recent reviewer of the game and gave Making History II a rating of 4/5 and stated, "Nurtured from its pupate state, the motherly developers have woven a cocoon of patches around it.
+MHII is the kind of game where you start to play after dinner, and when you look up, its 2 a.m."

+Jason Iatomasi, of Avault, was the most recent reviewer of the game and gave Making History II a rating of 4/5 and stated, "Nurtured from its pupate state, the motherly developers have woven a cocoon of patches around it.
 Six months later, it emerges; evolved into something unlike its original state.
 It is now a pinnacle of grand strategy, rippling with all the promise and depth inherent in the genre."